Make Your Job Easier with These Helpful Tools

 The following are the most helpful tools to keep around and make your life easier.

 Let’s start with an important basic: a screwdriver set.
-Screwdrivers are vital to have on hand so that you can do everything from tightening cabinet hardware, installing light switches, to even crack open lids on stubborn tin canisters – because who hasn’t struggled with that?
+Screwdrivers are vital to have on hand so that you can do everything from tightening cabinet hardware, and installing light switches, to even cracking open lids on stubborn tin canisters – because who hasn’t struggled with that?
 You will need a set that comprises roughly 10 pieces with different sizes, including the common slotted and Philip-head sizes, as well as short, thicker versions for work on smaller spots.

 Another tried and true classic, a hammer is so important to keep on hand to help with various odd jobs around the house.
 Our friends over at the Tool Report recommend purchasing a 16-ounce smooth-faced claw hammer since it tends to be the most versatile.
 The mixture of decent heft and versatility is great for nailing your favorite works of art or family pictures into the walls, putting together easy-to-assemble pieces of furniture, or building a small birdhouse in your backyard.
 A curved claw comes in handy for easily pulling out nails.